gigaj0ule/bootloader_mk20dx256/README.md

 On a Teensy 3.2, you can use the Teensy Loader application to install `bootloader.hex`.
 Afterwards, your Teensy should appear to the system as a "Bootloader" USB device capable of loading an application firmware image.

-If you want to upload the bootloader directly, this can be done wirh serial-wire-debug or JTAG, and openOCD.
+If you want to upload the bootloader directly, this can be done with serial-wire-debug or JTAG, and openOCD.

 Application Interface
 ---------------------